This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We especially loved seeing this one after learning about it from the ranger when the girls did their Junior Ranger pledge.
 It gets in between two rocks and puffs up so its predators can’t snatch it away.

 I LOVE nature!
-We loved watching it do little push ups.
-So cute and you can see that on our upcoming video.
+We loved watching it do little push-ups.

 One of my favorite things to see in Death Valley National Park was when a raven came flying above us down the canyon.
 You will see and hear a lot of ravens swooshing their wings.
 That is a silence to appreciate.